 The historic part of Vendôme is bordered by two main offshoots of the Loir, hence the nickname “Little Venice”.
 Lined with plane trees, the banks of the Loir are perfect for a leisurely stroll.

 The slope of the small gardens (“pente des petits jardins” in French) is the former name for Square Belot.
 On Square Belot, beautiful examples of floral frescos can be admired from the banks of the Loir River.
 The theme of these frescoes is changed every season.
 Because of the exceptional display of flowers throughout the historic part of town, Vendôme has been awarded the “four flowers” label in the national floral competition for ten consecutive years.

 The Water Gate (porte d’eau), dating back to the end of the 13th century, is a remarkable medieval structure spanning over a branch of the Loir River.
 Also named “Arche des Grands Prés” (arch of the great meadows), the Water Gate was part of a dam system designed to control the quantity of water needed to feed the watermills of the city.

-Between the Place de la Liberté and the Carrefour des Rochambelles, the Islette Tower built in the 13th century, was part of the fortifications along the banks of the Loir River.
+The Islette Tower is located between Place de la Liberté and Carrefour des Rochambelles.
+The fortified tower was built in the 13th century as part of the medieval wall along the banks of the Loir River.
 Further on, the bridge crossing the river and leading to Rue du Change, known as “Pont Chartrain” was initially made of wood.
 Destroyed by a flood, it was rebuilt in stone in 1691.

 The ramparts of Vendôme were abandoned in the 18th century following destruction during consecutive floods of the Loir River.
 They were not rebuilt because they had by that time lost their strategic advantage.